 Public transport is minimal, with sometimes only one bus in or out of your town per day, so any weekend activities have to be planned out carefully with the help of your hosts.
-Most volunteers choose to purchase a second-hand car to use during their time in New Zealand, which they can sell before they return home.
+Some volunteers choose to purchase a second hand car to use during their time in New Zealand which they can sell before they return home.
 This is highly recommended and can help you to be much more independent while on your exchange year, as well as give you the opportunity to travel to some beautiful and remote destinations during your free time.
-You should definitely try to have your Driver's Licence before coming to NZ.